The world population is rising exponentially; therefore, it is necessary to cope with the food demands of the growing population to avoid scarcity.

 Despite AI’s potential benefits in agriculture, its implementation has several challenges.
 One such challenge is the cost of technology.

-The advanced AI systems required for precision and modern farming can be expensive, making it difficult for some farmers in India to afford.
+The advanced AI systems required for precision and modern farming can be expensive, making it difficult for some farmers in India to afford them.

 Additionally, specialized training and expertise are required to operate and maintain AI systems, which may not be readily available in certain regions.